Berymuch/Streamer.Bot/README.md

 > [!NOTE]
 > Botymuch v1.1.5+ Require Streamer.bot v1.0.0+
+> Botymuch v1.4.5 marks a major release that reorganizes/consolidates many actions and changes the code heirarch.
+This will result in the duplication of some functions if updating from a previous version.

 >*THIS BOT FEATURES COMPLETE TWITCH API INTEGRATION.
 Youtube/Kick/Trovo integrations are in development.*
 >